NickleDave/RegularizedDCtrainingforDMN/README.md

 It is not needed.
 Just download files where you want and run "demo" on Matlab R2015a or later.

 # Experiments
-You can reproduce the experimentals results for the paper.
+You can reproduce the experimental results for the paper.
+Run ".m" to
+Run ".m" to generate the regularized curves
+Run "..m" to generate the reguralrized curves